Post: 12 Ways AI Transforms HR and Recruitment Strategy in 2026

 - Risk scores flag individuals or teams for proactive HR intervention — career conversations, compensation reviews, or role realignment

-- Deloitte research consistently identifies retention cost as one of the top HR budget pressures; prevention is measurably cheaper than backfill
+- Deloitte research consistently identifies retention cost as a top HR budget pressure; prevention is measurably cheaper than backfill

 - Requires 12+ months of clean historical data before predictions become trustworthy — data hygiene is a prerequisite, not an afterthought